The Best $1,500 Stock Trading PC Build – February 2023

 • The Ultimate Business Keyboard

-Logitech MX Keys Wireless Illuminated Keyboard
+Logitech MX Keys S Wireless Illuminated Keyboard

 The sleek, full-featured keyboard is our top pick for serious office productivity use.
 The low-profile keys and metal frame give it a very professional look and feel, along with a solid typing experience.
 It also offers backlighting to make typing in the dimly-lit conditions easier, and being wireless, you can easily move it out of the way when you need more desk space.
 Finally, Logitech’s Flow Control software allows you to use it on multiple systems simultaneously!